ISI-apex/casper-utils/README.md

   CPU family for the build host (`sandybridge` is a reasonable choice for building a generic prefix, see notes below).

+A useful oneliner for monitoring the log from the latest job invocation (especially useful when you have to re-invoke the job after fixing failures):

+    ls -t PREFIX_PATH/var/log/prefix/*.{out,err} | head -2 | xargs tail -f

-The logs are in `PREFIX_PATH/stage{1,2,3}.log` for the first part of the job and in `PREFIX_PATH/var/log/prefix/` for the second part.
+The job logs are saved in `PREFIX_PATH/var/log/prefix/`, and logs from the bootstrap step are also in `PREFIX_PATH/stage{1,2,3}.log`.

 Some notes: